Mekia Cox: Career

-In 2019, she began co-starring in the second season of the ABC police procedural drama The Rookie as Detective Nyla Harper, first appearing in the fourth episode "Warriors and Guardians".
+In 2019, she began co-starring in the second season of the ABC police procedural drama The Rookie as Detective Nyla Harper, first appearing in the fourth episode of season two named "Warriors and Guardians".

 Personal life

 On April 28, 2018, Cox married basketball analyst Britt Leach.
 In December 2018, she gave birth to their daughter.
-She announced her pregnancy with their second child in January 2022; it was written into her role as Officer Nyla Harper on The Rookie.
+She announced her pregnancy with their second child in January 2022; it was written into her role as Detective Nyla Harper on The Rookie.
 Cox expressed gratitude for the show's writers doing this.

 On May 18, 2022, Cox posted a photo of her second daughter on Instagram, giving the baby's date of birth as May 13, 2022.